May 27, 2021

 The Gaithersburg Community Museum, part of the City of Gaithersburg, is a small community museum based in the historic rail complex, but our reach is much broader.
 We also oversee programming at the historic Latitude Observatory and we host activities and events that explore themes of local history, railroading, astronomy, and STEM.
 In the Museum, learning centers for young visitors bring to life a General Store, Bank, and One-Room Schoolhouse, and our location alongside a rolling stock display allows us to highlight Gaithersburg’s railroad history, too.

-Our STEM programming for children and families has been greatly enhanced by the NISE Network’s Earth-Space Science Kits.
+Our STEM programming for children and families has been greatly enhanced by the NISE Network’s Explore Science: Earth& Space kits.
 NISE Net’s new initiative, the Sustainability Fellowship, offered me a way to inject more sustainability content into our programming.
 Sustainability is a priority for the City of Gaithersburg, with much of our effort being done through the Environmental Services division.
 But sustainability has much broader applications, and as an informal educational resource, the Museum seemed the perfect place to integrate sustainability concepts into public programming.
 The Fellowship gave me the luxury of exploring ways to create more adult-focused programs around this theme.

 And so Green Cocktails was born.
 Our original intent was to create a series of mini-festivals in our adjacent and recently renovated plaza.
 There would be hands-on activities for visitors, brief talks, and an opportunity to enjoy local distilleries, breweries, and food trucks.
 Everything would be centered on the theme, “Sustainability Begins at Home,” highlighting simple things we can do to be more sustainable.